ShadowTraffic/docs/README.md

 }
 ```

-- Histogram for selecting a value over a continuous interval, most useful for controlling lookup frequency.
+- Histogram for selecting a value over a continuous interval, useful for controlling lookup frequency.
 - 20% of the population do 80% of the action.
 - Like a weighted choice, but for continuous data, not discrete.